McGill Timber Structures Group

 PhD Student

-Meghan received her Bachelor's in Architectural Conservation and Sustainability Engineering, with high distinction, from Carleton University in Spring 2019.
-She has over 5 years of professional experience as part of a consulting engineering firm and received her Professional Engineer license for the Province of Ontario in May 2023.
-Meghan joined McGill-TSG in Fall 2024.
+Meghan received her Bachelor’s in Architectural Conservation and Sustainability Engineering from Carleton University (with high distinction) in 2019.
+She brings over five years of consulting experience and became a licensed Professional Engineer in Ontario in May 2023.
+Meghan joined McGill-TSG in Fall 2024, supervised by Professor Matiyas Bezabeh and co-supervised by Professor Luc Chouinard, where she contributes her professional insight to research in mass-timber structures.

 Supervisor: Professor Matiyas Bezabeh